Reviewing Uses of Regulatory Compliance Monitoring: Discussion

 \subsection{Threats to Validity}

 Notably, our work underlies some limitations which pose threats to its validity.
-Arguably, the search terms and criteria for our SLR limit the relevant contributions we were able to identify.
-However, by incorporating forward-backward searches and adding studies through prior knowledge, we sought to limit the influence of this on our findings.
-While we identified only nine relevant studies in Search B, which limits the generalizability of our findings, we observed that the majority of studies we filtered out focusses on proposing novel or improved techniques for compliance monitoring with no (empirical) evaluations or applications thereof -- this may be due to a difference in what conformance checking-focussed contributions and compliance checking-focussed contributions perceive as a valuable contribution.
-Indeed, we assume that the field of process mining, (and thus, conformance checking studies) is more data-driven than the compliance space we aimed to capture with Search B, leading to a higher prevalence of conformance checking over compliance checking studies.
+Arguably, the search terms and criteria for our SLR, as well as the focus on only four databases, limit the relevant studies we were able to identify.
+However, by incorporating forward-backward searches and by adding studies through prior knowledge, we sought to limit the influence of this on our findings, as recommended for ensuring sufficient coverage~\cite{websterAnalyzingPrepareFuture2002,vombrockeStandingShouldersGiants2015}.
+Further, descriptive reviews such as the one presented in this study do not strive for (exhaustive) comprehensiveness, but instead conduct structured searches to identify a \emph{sufficient} body of works to characterize a broader field~\cite{pareSynthesizingInformationSystems2015}.
+With forward-backward searches and the use of expert knowledge, we have taken steps to ensure this sufficiency.

+Further, we identified less than half as many relevant studies in Search B as in Search A, which limits the generalizability of our findings.
+Still, the majority of studies we filtered out for Search B either is not at all related to business processes, or focusses on proposing novel or improved techniques for regulatory compliance monitoring with no (empirical) evaluations or applications thereof.
+This may be due to a difference in what conformance checking-focussed studies and compliance checking-focussed studies perceive as a valuable contribution.
+Indeed, we assume that the field of process mining (and thus, conformance checking studies) is more data-driven than the compliance space we aimed to capture with Search B, leading to a higher prevalence of conformance checking over compliance checking studies.
+Additionally, the term compliance checking is used in many other fields that are not concerned with monitoring the regulatory compliance of business process executions.

 Moreover, and perhaps the main issue to underline here, is an overall inconsistency regarding the compliance and conformance terminology: In the strictest sense, conformance checking only relates to the relation between a process model and an event log and only when specific conditions regarding the checked conformance relation are met, also prove regulatory compliance~\cite{groefsemaUseConformanceCompliance2022}.
 Similarly, compliance checking at runtime checks the conformance between event log and regulatory constraints to prove regulatory compliance~\cite{groefsemaUseConformanceCompliance2022}.
 Conformance checking approaches that include other perspectives beyond the control flow, as we have seen multiple times in our study, can be understood as \emph{simultaneously} checking compliance \emph{and} conformance~\cite{groefsemaUseConformanceCompliance2022}.
 Hence, the boundary between conformance and compliance checking seems blurry, since conformance checking is commonly understood as strictly assessing a relation between a process model and an event log, and as applying process mining techniques so that from the relation between process model and event log information about regulatory compliance might be gained~\cite{groefsemaUseConformanceCompliance2022}.
 As a consequence, as argued by Groefsema et al., the terminologies have been used inconsistently in research, too~\cite{groefsemaUseConformanceCompliance2022}.
 In order to circumnavigate the difficulty in establishing whether a study did indeed check compliance or conformance, we instead assess them based on how they position themselves and how we found them in our two searches (either as compliance checking or conformance checking studies), and analyse them accordingly.
 This still allows us to compare how the two different viewpoints on data-driven process compliance monitoring differ in their usage.